ISSOtm/hUGEDriver/Documentation/effects.md

 ## E - Note cut

 Silences the channel after a certain amount of ticks.

+**Caution:** This does not release CH3, but rather mutes it.
+If you want to use CH3 for your own purposes, you will have to disable it manually.

 **Argument format:** The number of ticks after which to silence the channel, plus 1.
 This means 1 will immediately kill the channel, the note won't be heard.